 This information is derived from scouring millions of pages of online information and linking the data to individuals and companies.
 The best lookup services are those with access to the largest amount of data, or number of physical addresses, email addresses, and telephone numbers, that can be traced to individuals or businesses.
 These services also make connections among the vast amount of data they collect, linking phone numbers and email addresses to other information to create a complete profile of an individual.

 Some suggest thatinternet search engines are just as reliable as paid services when it comes to ferreting out people connected to email addresses.
+Email addresses, in their turn, should be checked and validated as well by email verification tool for avoiding to get blacklisted.
 Facebook’s 500 million subscribers is a good place to try the reverse lookup on your own before paying for a service.
 As a do-it-yourself search can require several sources to verify information;this list offersmany ways to research individuals, including a variety of reverse lookup services.

 Phishing scams, which are initiated through email contact, can be severely damaging.
 These emails seek to get confidential information from you by posing as a banker or other trusted individual, or can break into your computer if you click a link provided in the email.
 After getting past your computer firewall, the phishing scam can often tap into your accounts and get access to banking and credit card numbers.
 In addition they may lock up your data in what’s called a “ransomware” attack, and demand money to release it.

 If you’re concerned about your own email address and personal information showing up in reverse lookup databases and other repositories, you may want tofollow instructions on opting out, including sending a copy of your identification and a letter to the company requesting that your information be removed.